Jeffrey Montgomery

-Jeffrey Montgomery (May 9, 1953 – July 18, 2016) was an American LGBT activist and public relations executive.
+Jeffrey Montgomery (May 9, 1953 – July 18, 2016) was an American LGBTQ activist and public relations executive.
 In 1984, his partner, Michael, was shot to death outside a Detroit gay bar, prompting Montgomery to engage in LGBT advocacy.
 He started work on LGBT anti-violence issues upon learning that the police were not spending many resources on solving the murder, "just another gay killing".
 In 1991 Montgomery became the founding executive director of the Triangle Foundation, and served until September 2007.
 Initially engaging in victim advocacy around LGBT violence, and to improve handling of LGBT related cases, the foundation's work expanded to LGBT civil rights and advocacy, with projects for anti-violence, media activism, and legislative education on LGBT civil rights.
 He became nationally known for his work and served at numerous organizations.

 Personal life

 Montgomery was born in Detroit, Michigan on May 9, 1953.
 He grew up in nearby Grosse Pointe and graduated in 1971 from Grosse Pointe South High School, where he had served as student body president.
 His father, John Montgomery, worked for Chrysler as a public relations executive.
 His older brother, James Montgomery, is an American blues musician, best known as the lead singer, blues harp player, frontman, and bandleader of The James Montgomery Blues Band (a.k.a.
 The James Montgomery Band).
 His other brother, John Montgomery, also worked in the music industry before becoming an entrepreneur in the Metro Detroit area.

 He graduated from Michigan State University in 1976 with a bachelor's degree in social science.
-In 1975, while attending Michigan State, he worked as the student house manager and head usher of the University's auditorium.
+In 1975, while attending Michigan State, he worked as the student house manager and head usher of the university's auditorium.
 He moved to Detroit after graduating and remained a resident of Detroit for the remainder of his life.

 In 1984, his partner, Michael, was shot to death outside a Detroit gay bar, prompting Montgomery to engage in LGBT advocacy.

 Montgomery died from a heart attack at the age of 63 on July 18, 2016 at Harper University Hospital in Detroit.
 Friends reported that his health had been declining in the preceding years.